agsb/f2u/docs/Details.md

 - little endian, low byte at low address;
 - a char is ASCII 7 bits, one byte at SRAM, one cell at stacks.
 - maximum word lenght is 15;
-- four bits flags (IMMEDIATE, COMPILE_ONLY, HIDEN, TOGGLE) per word;
+- four bits flags (IMMEDIATE, COMPILE_ONLY, SMUDGE, LEAP) per word;
+-
 - word names are padded with space (0x20)
 - numbers are signed two-complement;
 - all stacks are 18 words (cells);